tustin2121/James_Somerton_Transcripts/_videos/xBDc6SedkAc.md

 We're shooting ourselves in the foot by following trends.
 Highly promoted queerness is queerness that has been bespoke to have as much appeal to straight audiences as possible.

-Think Brokeback Mountain: would that have been as successful had it not starred two heart throbs that women wet their panties over and who simultaneously came across as butch enough for straight guys to feel comfortable with?
+Think *Brokeback Mountain*: would that have been as successful had it not starred two heart throbs that women wet their panties over and who simultaneously came across as butch enough for straight guys to feel comfortable with?

 </james>
 <from></from>